Why Are We So Attached To Desired Outcomes?

 1. Need for structure

-Some people just need more structure in their lives than others.
+Some of us need more structure in our lives than others.
 You like things to happen at scheduled times, and to happen exactly the way you planned.
-When this script is not followed, you feel like things are getting out of your control, and you don’t know what to do.
+When this doesn’t happen, you feel like things are getting out of your control.
 In order to regain the feeling of control, you try to force others to behave as you desire.

 2. Illusion of possession